casantosmu/quick-ts-esm-setup/README.md

 - `npm run format`: Automatically format the code with Prettier.
 - `npm run typecheck`: Run TypeScript type checking.
 - `npm run prepare`: Install Husky Git hooks.

+## Dependabot

+This project utilizes Dependabot, which is active alongside a GitHub Action that automatically merges minor and patch versions.
+The configuration files for these tools are:

+- Dependabot: `.github/dependabot.yaml`
+- Automerge GitHub Action: `.github/workflows/ci.yaml` (located within the "dependabot" step)

+If you are not interested in using these features, feel free to delete one or both of the mentioned configuration files.

 ## License